Agobin/Chapel_GUI_testing/README.md

 # Prerequisite for compiling and running the program
  The third party library gtk has to be installed on your system Here is a link to download gtk http://www.gtk.org/download/linux.php

  Also chapel has to be installed on the system

 # Compiling the program
  To compile the program, change directory to the projects top level directory Then type `make`
+ Note: This step is obviously done in the terminal

 # Running the program
-To run the program type ./Test int the terminal
+To run the program type ./Test in the terminal